 Some departments offer a Grad Track Pathway to exceptional undergraduate students for early provisional admission to the master’s degree program.
 This accelerated program is designed for such students to earn coursework credits toward their master’s degree while completing their bachelor’s degree in a discipline as approved by the prospective graduate program.
-A Grad Track Pathway is defined by a set of graduate-level courses (no more than nine credit hours) that apply towards the bachelor’s degree and then also towards their associated master’s degree.
+A Grad Track Pathway is defined by a set of graduate-level courses (credit hours may vary based on established departmental requirements) that apply towards the bachelor’s degree and then also towards their associated master’s degree.
 Please consult your (prospective) department for additional information.

 Graduate coursework taken for undergraduate credit will be considered advanced level, will be included in the student’s undergraduate GPA, and will be assessed undergraduate tuition rates.
 Advanced level coursework includes any 5000- or 6000-level lecture courses approved for use in the pathway.

 Graduate coursework taken for undergraduate credit as part of the pathway applies to the associated master’s degree when the student has completed the bachelor’s degree, has been admitted to the associated master’s degree program, and the Form 1 (Plan of Study) has been approved

 Q: I want to find out more information about Grad Track Pathways.
 Who do I contact?

 A: Each department has a specified faculty member overseeing their Grad Track Pathway(s).
 Please contact the department for more information.

 Q: Is the Grad Track Pathway the same as dual enrollment?